 What does the curriculum guide include?

 The curriculum guide includes lessons that are appropriate for English Language Arts, History, Social Studies, Visual Arts, Science (particularly environmental science), and other lessons that bridge the sciences and the humanities.
+Download the guide here.
 The specific lessons in the guide are listed below.

 Where can I find the curriculum guide?

-The curriculum guide is available at no cost from our partners at Journeys in Film, a leader in educational resources that uses rich media such as films and games as the basis for curriculum that improves educational outcomes.
+The curriculum guide is available for download here.
+It was created by our partners at Journeys in Film, a leader in educational resources that uses rich media such as films and games as the basis for curriculum that improves educational outcomes.
 Journeys in Film is a nonprofit organization working in partnership with USC’s Rossier School of Education.
 Authors of the Walden, a game curriculum guide are: Kate Fitzgerald, Mary Anne Kovacs, Lara Tukarski, Laura Zlatos.
 Special thanks to Joanne Ashe, Martine McDonald, Eileen Mattingly and Nancy Saiz for their help in making this curriculum guide possible.